blakeblackshear/frigate/README.md

       draw_zones: False
       # Optional: draw bounding boxes on the mqtt snapshots (default: shown below)
       draw_bounding_boxes: True
+      # Optional: crop the snapshot to the detection region (default: shown below)
+      crop_to_region: True
+      # Optional: height to resize the snapshot to (default: shown below)
+      # NOTE: 175px is optimized for thumbnails in the homeassistant media browser
+      height: 175

     # Optional: Camera level object filters config.
 If defined, this is used instead of the global config.
     objects: